tamminhdao/jekyll-now/_posts/2017-06-11-FourthWeek.md

 In case something went wrong during the conflict resolution, resort to `git reflog` and `git cherry-pick`

 ## To work on the same repo from two computer, with the same gitHub account:
-* push all branches from computer 1 to designated gitHub repo
+* On computer 1: push all commits in all branches to designated gitHub repo
-* On computer 2: `git clone` (this only clone the master branch)
+* On computer 2:
+`git clone` (this only clone the master branch)

-                'git checkout <branch>'
+`git checkout <branch>`
 (git will automatically pull the existing branch and switch to that branch)

 ## What to look for in a pull request
-Last week Zack talked to us during Zagaku about his 5 steps to evaluate a PR.
+(note from Zack's Zagaku talk)
 1. Does the build pass?
 2. What the PR supposed to do?
 3. Does the PR do what it's supposed to do?